VolkovLabs/.github/profile/README.md

 [![Business Suite Enterprise for efficient production environments](https://raw.githubusercontent.com/volkovlabs/.github/main/enterprise.png)](https://youtu.be/XDhyEXqa6KA)

-You can contact us via Zendesk, receive priority in feature requests and bug fixes, meet with us for in-person consultation, and get access to the Business Intelligence.
+You can contact us via Zendesk, receive priority in feature requests and bug fixes, meet with us for in-person consultation.

 ## Business Suite for Grafana